Gelato vs. Ice Cream: Key Differences, Texture, and Taste Explained

 How Gelato is Made

-Part 4: Nutritional Differences
+Nutritional Differences

 Caloric Content and Fat

-Given its higher fat content, ice cream is generally more caloric than Gelato.
-A typical serving of ice cream can contain anywhere from 200 to 300 calories, depending on the flavor and brand.
-This is largely due to the cream, which is higher in fat.
+Because of its higher fat content, ice cream is generally more caloric than Gelato.
+A typical serving of ice cream can contain 200 to 300 calories, depending on the brand and flavor.
+Gelato, on the other hand, is lower in fat and calories, averaging around 150 to 250 calories per serving.

 Sugar and Flavor Profiles

-Part 5: Cultural Significance and Consumption
+Cultural Significance and Serving Styles

 Gelato in Italian Culture